aniseferreira/arethusa-skeleton-gen/README.md

 This streamlit application generates an XML file containing parsed sentences formatted according to the Arethusa treebank AGDT standards used in the Perseids Platform.
 Paste your Greek sentences, each on a new line, click the button, and download your file effortlessly.

-By Anise Ferreira, carried out with the assistance of Gemini/Google Workspace/AI.
+By Anise Ferreira, carried out with the assistance of Gemini/Google Workspace/AI at FCLAR/UNESP.

 *Gerador de Esqueleto XML Arethusa*  para sentenças a serem anotadas no editor Arethusa dentro da plataforma Perseids